ruby-bang/dotfiles/README.md

-# dotfiles
+# DOTFILES

-clone this to your home direktory
+clone this to your home direktory.

 ## REQUIREMENT
 * PICOM